 San Diego Zoo Global is committed to saving species worldwide by uniting our expertise in animal care and conservation science with our dedication to inspiring passion for nature.

 San Diego Zoo

-The 100-acre (40-hectare) Zoo is home to over 3,700 rare and endangered animals representing more than 650 species and subspecies, and a prominent botanical collection with more than 700,000 exotic plants.
+The 100-acre (40-hectare) Zoo is home to more than 3,500 rare and endangered animals representing more than 650 species and subspecies, and a prominent botanical collection with more than 700,000 exotic plants.
 It is located just north of downtown San Diego in Balboa Park.

 San Diego Zoo Safari Park

-The San Diego Zoo and the San Diego Zoo Safari Park are accredited by the Association of Zoos and Aquariums, the American Association of Museums, and the Zoological Assocation of America.
+The San Diego Zoo and the San Diego Zoo Safari Park are accredited by the Association of Zoos and Aquariums, and the American Association of Museums.

 Recent Honors and Awards